cs50victor/tracer/README.md

 - `q` or `esc` - Quit

 ---
+> [!IMPORTANT]

-**Early experimentation:** This tool is in active exploration of how AI can reduce PR review time.
+> This tool is in active exploration of how AI can reduce PR review time.
 Design ideas and implementation feedback are welcome.

 Scaffolded from [critique](https://github.com/remorses/critique).